ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/dashboard.md

 ## Workspace Manager

 The workspace manager is located on the bottom left corner of the dashboard.
-Clicking on the workspace manager will open a dropdown menu with a list of all the workspaces you are a part of.
+Clicking on the workspace manager will open a dropdown menu listing all the workspaces you belong to.
 You can switch between workspaces by clicking on the workspace name from the dropdown menu.

 <div style={{textAlign: 'center'}}>